tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

-Since Tahoe-LAFS does not use user accounts or passwords, the FTP/SFTP servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what root directory cap should be granted to the authenticated username.
+Since Tahoe-LAFS does not use user accounts or passwords, the FTP/SFTP servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what directory cap should be granted to the authenticated username.
 A username and password is used for this purpose.
 (The SFTP protocol is also capable of using client RSA or DSA public keys, but this is not currently implemented.)

-Tahoe-LAFS provides two mechanisms to perform this user-to-rootcap mapping.
+Tahoe-LAFS provides two mechanisms to perform this user-to-cap mapping.
 The first is a simple flat file with one account per line.
 The second is an HTTP-based login mechanism, backed by simple PHP script and a database.
-The latter form is used by allmydata.com to provide secure access to customer rootcaps.
+The latter form is used by allmydata.com to provide secure access to customer caps.

 Creating an Account File
 ========================